Football in Colombia: Confederations Cup

-As Copa América winners, Colombia were able to take part in the FIFA Confederations Cup held in 2003.
+As Copa América winners, Colombia was able to take part in the FIFA Confederations Cup held in 2003.
 They qualified from their group before being eliminated by Cameroon and then losing the third place play-off to Turkey.

 Other teams

 The Colombian Football Federation runs a number of other teams, notably the under-20s (twice winners at the South American Youth Championship) and the under-17s (who won the South American Under-17 Football Championship in 1993).
 In 2014, Colombia was one of the eight nations to take part in the first Unity World Cup.
 It will hold the forthcoming edition of the competition, in 2017.

 Club football

 Two Colombian clubs have won the Copa Libertadores, leading Medellín club Atlético Nacional in 1989 and 2016 and little-fancied Once Caldas who triumphed in 2004, whilst Santa Fe became the first Colombian winners of the Copa Sudamericana in 2015.
 These are the only victories in any major international club tournament by Colombian sides.